kudobuilder/kudo.dev/content/internal-docs/README.md

 cd kudo
 git checkout %tag-of-release%
 ```
-and committing this to KUDO.
+and committing this to `kudo.dev`.